proycon/foliadocserve/README.rst

 be omitted and will be implied and detected automatically.
 If it is ambiguous, an error will be raised (rather than applying the query regardless of set).

-To further filter a the actor, the expression may consist of a **WHERE** clause that filters on one or more FoLiA attributes:
+To further filter a the focus, the expression may consist of a **WHERE** clause that filters on one or more FoLiA attributes:

 * **class**